postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ### Editing environment variables

-You can edit variables either by opening an environment from __Environments__ on the left, or by opening the environment quick look (eye button) at the top right of Postman, and clicking __Edit__.
+You can edit variables either by opening an environment from __Environments__ on the left, or by opening the environment quick look (eye button) at the top right of Postman, and selecting __Edit__.

 > You will only be able to edit environments where you have [editor access](#requesting-environment-access).

 [![Edit environment](https://assets.postman.com/postman-docs/environment-editor-new-v9.13.jpg)](https://assets.postman.com/postman-docs/environment-editor-new-v9.13.jpg)

 Edit the environment name, or the names, [types](/docs/sending-requests/variables/#variable-types), and values of your variables, bearing in mind that __Initial Values__ will be synced with your Postman account and shared with any collaborators who have access to the environment.
-Click __Save__ when your edits are complete.
+Select __Save__ when your edits are complete.

 [![Viewer role on environment](https://assets.postman.com/postman-docs/request-access-env-v9.13.jpg)](https://assets.postman.com/postman-docs/request-access-env-v9.13.jpg)

 If you have viewer access to an environment, you will see a padlock icon next to the name to indicate that it is read-only, and you will only be able to edit the current value, which is visible only to you and not synced with your Postman account or workspace.
 To edit initial values you will need to **Request Access**.

 > You can edit current values for variables in an active (currently selected) environment directly via the environment quick look.
-Click the pencil icon to edit your chosen value.
+Select the pencil icon to edit your chosen value.

 ![Edit Environment](https://assets.postman.com/postman-docs/environment-quicklook-edit-v9.13.jpg)